VenturianTome/VenturianTome/src/5.Characters/Jimmy_Casket.md

   - He believes that he was locked into the dimension with the Housekeeper as the Housekeeper’s punishment during the [Puppet Arc](4.World/Puppet_Arc.md) \[14:25 - *Johnny Ghost vs Zombies*]

 - [**Johnny Ghost**](5.Characters/Johnny_Ghost.md)
-  - Ghost refers to him as a "demon," denying any relation to him
+  - Ghost refers to him as a "demon," denying any relation to him \[17:50 - *Haunted By Cardboard Friend*]
-   - He says that it's just entities trying to use his memories against him \[17:50 - *Haunted By Cardboard Friend*]
+   - He says that it's just entities trying to use his memories against him
+  - Ghost has said that he'd know Jimmy Casket's voice anywhere, even in his dreams \[10:19 - *FNAF 2 In Gmod*]
+    - Ghost had a nightmare where Jimmy wanted to go to space, but he went to a different dimension that was also underground; Ghost never got over it \[10:49]
+  - Toast carries pills for Ghost; it's implied that they stop Ghost from hearing/overreacting to Jimmy \[13:28 - *FNAF 2 In Gmod*]
 - Ghost uses him to get answers \[17:54 - *Kidnapped By BananaCorp*]
   > “There’s only one way I know how to get answers”
    - He doesn’t react to getting shot due to high health \[18:00 - *Kidnapped By BananaCorp*]